Bette Midler: 1965–1971: Beginnings and early theatre work

 Midler relocated to New York City in the summer of 1965, using money from her work in the film Hawaii.
 She studied theatre at HB Studio under Uta Hagen.
 She landed her first professional onstage role in Tom Eyen's off-off-Broadway plays in 1965, Miss Nefertiti Regrets and Cinderella Revisited, a children's play by day and an adult show by night.
-From 1966 to 1969, she played the role of Tzeitel in Fiddler on the Roof on Broadway.
+In October 1966, she joined the Broadway company of Fiddler on the Roof, playing the ensemble role of Rivka and understudying the oldest daughter Tzeitel.
+She assumed the role of Tzeitel in February 1967, and played the role until February 1970.
 After Fiddler, she joined the original cast of Salvation in 1969.

-Midler began singing in the Continental Baths, a gay bathhouse in the Ansonia Hotel, in the summer of 1970.
-During this time, she became close to her piano accompanist, Barry Manilow, who produced her first album in 1972, The Divine Miss M. It was during her time at the Continental Baths that she built up a core following.
-In the late 1990s, during the release of her album Bathhouse Betty, Midler commented on her time performing there, "Despite the way things turned out [with the AIDS crisis], I'm still proud of those days.
+In the summer of 1970, Midler began singing at the Continental Baths, a gay bathhouse in the basement of the Ansonia Hotel.
+During this time, she became close to her piano accompanist, Barry Manilow—also a regular performer at the Continental Baths—who produced her first album in 1972, The Divine Miss M. It was during her time at the Continental Baths that she built up a core following.
+In the late 1990s, during the release of her album Bathhouse Betty (1998), Midler commented on her time performing there, "Despite the way things turned out [with the AIDS crisis], I'm still proud of those days.
 I feel like I was at the forefront of the gay liberation movement, and I hope I did my part to help it move forward.
 So, I kind of wear the label of 'Bathhouse Betty' with pride."

 Midler starred in the first professional production of the Who's rock opera Tommy in 1971, with director Richard Pearlman and the Seattle Opera.
 It was during the run of Tommy that Midler first appeared on The Tonight Show.